Ali00000007/webprogramming_coursework/README.md

 ### Key Feature: Timer Control
 Find and use this by clicking the *"Start"*, *"Stop"*, *"Reset Timer"*, and *"Record Time"* buttons.
+I decided to include the reset function in the case that the admin accidentally presses start race, so instead of having to save an unfinished race, they can just restart it.

 ### Key Feature: Participant Recording
-You can record multiple participant finish times with customisable names.
+You press the *'Record Time'* button to record the time of a participant.
+You can also enter the name of the participant before recording their time next to the text box that says 'Participant Name'.
 In the event that multiple runners are finishing all at the same time, you can press the *"Record Time"* button multiple times.
 This will save the runners as *'Participant 1'*, *'Participant 2'* etc.
+Initially I set up the front end such that the admin would select a runner from a drop down box, however this was deemed ineffective when there would be multiple participants finishing in close proximity to each other.

 ### Inline Participant Editing
 Click the *"Edit"* button next to a participant’s name to change it.

 The editable name feature lets admins correct or personalise participant names after recording.
 It replaces the participant label with an input field, allowing real-time editing without refreshing or re-entering data.
 This improves usability and data accuracy.
+The editing feature was designed because of how participant times are recorded.
+If there are multiple participants finishing in close proximity to each other and you press record time for all of them, you can then go back and add their names after the race is finished so that the participants knwo who they are.

 ### Key Feature: Dual Save System (Offline)
 After the race is finished, the admin can click *"Save Race"*.

-- The application detects whether the user is offline.
+- The application detects whether the user is offline/online.
 - If offline, results are saved into local storage through the `results` route.
 - Results are uploaded as a batch upload after the race is finished.

 ### Key Feature: Dual Save System (Online)
 After the race is finished, the admin can click *"Save Race"*.

-- The application detects whether the user is online.
+- The application detects whether the user is offline/online.
 - If online, results are stored in a persistent SQLite database via the `/results/db` route.
 - Results are uploaded as a batch upload after the race is finished.